Blake Shelton, Miranda Lambert Reportedly ‘Reconnecting’: Gwen Stefani Angry?

 However, when it comes to Lambert and East, it seems to be smooth sailing, and even Miranda’s 2017 Highway Vagabond Tour can’t stop the two from sharing their love.

-On Sunday night (March 12), Lambert brought a surprise on stage in the form of her boyfriend (who also is a singer and songwriter) Anderson East.
+On Sunday night (March 12), Lambert brought a surprise on stage in the form of her boyfriend (who also is a singer and songwriter), Anderson East.
 Fans were delighted with their cheeky duet, reported The Boot.

 Miranda opens her 2017 Highway Vagabond Tour with Old Dominion and Aubrie Sellers, but it was East dancing onstage to croon “Stay With Me” with Lambert that made the crowd go wild.
 The racy lyrics about a one-night stand provided the perfect playful tune for Miranda and Anderson.